Painted Post station

 Painted Post station is a historic railway station at Painted Post in Steuben County, New York.
-It was constructed in 1881–1882 as a passenger and freight depot for the Delaware, Lackawanna & Western Railroad.
+It was constructed in 1881–1882 as a passenger and freight depot for the Delaware, Lackawanna and Western Railroad.

-It was listed on the National Register of Historic Places in 1991 as the Delaware, Lackawanna & Western Railroad Station.
+It was listed on the National Register of Historic Places in 1991 as the Delaware, Lackawanna and Western Railroad Station.

 The depot is used as the Painted Post-Erwin Museum at the Depot, a museum of local history that is operated by the Corning-Painted Post Historical Society.

 The Society also operates the Benjamin Patterson Inn, an early 19th-century period tavern in Corning, New York.